Home » Florida » A Glimpse into the Past Florida’s Beautiful Nature Coast

 Weeki Wachee Springs State Park gets its name from the Seminole language, meaning “little spring” or “winding river.”
 Known for its crystal-clear water and iconic mermaid shows, the park sits atop one of the deepest underwater cave systems in the U.S., reaching over 400 feet deep.

-Weeki Wachee Springs State Park is the source of the Weeki Wachee River, the park offers swimming, kayaking, and canoeing, along with the famous mermaid performances that have wowed audiences since the 1940s.
+Weeki Wachee Springs State Park is the source of the Weeki Wachee River.
+The park offers swimming, kayaking, and canoeing, along with the famous mermaid performances that have wowed audiences since the 1940s.
 Visitors can also enjoy nature trails, wildlife exhibits, and educational programs focused on local ecology and history.
 With its unique blend of natural beauty and old Florida charm, Weeki Wachee remains a must-visit destination.

 In addition to the mermaid shows and water activities, Weeki Wachee Springs State Park also offers nature trails, wildlife exhibits, and educational programs on the area’s history and ecology.
 The park is home to a variety of native Florida wildlife.